 - 1. $n = \overline{PAE}$ offset.

 - 2. For IDT Standard Mode.

 - 3. For FWFT Mode.

 - 4. PAE is asserted and updated on the rising edge of RCLK only.

-- 5. tskews is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH (after one RCLK cycle plus tpaes).
+- 5. tskews is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH (after one RCLK cycle plus tPAEs).
 If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskews, then the PAE deassertion may be delayed one extra RCLK cycle.

+- 5. PAE is asserted and updated on the rising edge of RCLK only.

-- 6. $\overline{RCS} = LOW$.
+- 6. RCS = LOW.